microsoft/autogen/website/docs/topics/non-openai-models/about-using-nonopenai-models.md

 By using cloud-based proxy servers, you are able to use models without requiring the hardware and software to run them.

-These providers can host open source/weight models, like [Hugging Face](https://huggingface.co/), or their own closed models.
+These providers can host open source/weight models, like [Hugging Face](https://huggingface.co/) and [Mistral AI](https://mistral.ai/), or their own closed models.

 When cloud-based proxy servers provide an OpenAI-compatible API, using them in AutoGen is straightforward.
 With [LLM Configuration](/docs/topics/llm_configuration) done in